 - Store cookies at room temperature in an airtight container for up to 5 days.

-- * Powdered sugar can be replace with ⅓ cup granulated sugar.
+* Powdered sugar can be replaced with 1/2 cup granulated sugar.
 Note that cookies with powdered sugar will have a more tender, melt-in-you-mouth texture.